Share This

 • Distance between vehicle and final location of the hot tub

-An electrician may also be required to connect your hot tub to your home’s electricity.
-This is standard for most any installation.
+An electrician may also be required to connect your hot tub to your home’s electricity, as a reliable power supply is essential for safe and efficient operation.

-The installation of an outdoor spa is relatively easy and cost efficient.
-The only addition needed, aside from connecting the electricity, may the installation of a base for your hot tub.
+The installation of an outdoor spa is relatively easy and cost efficient when these requirements are met.
+The only addition needed, aside from connecting the electricity, may be the installation of a base for your hot tub.
 For more details on what’s required for installing an outdoor hot tub, we recommend you speak to a salesperson.

 Outdoor Ambiance